Arkhemis/steam-reviews-analysis/README.md

 # First step
 ### Pre-processing the data

-Run the pre_processing.py script, that will clean the reviews (removing stop-words, remove non-English reviews, non-alphabetics characters) and filter some of them out of the dataset (too short reviews, review left by an user with less than 2 hours of playtime, etc...).
+Run the pre_processing.py script, that will clean the reviews (removing stop-words, non-English reviews, non-alphabetics characters) and filter some of them out of the dataset (too short reviews, review left by an user with less than 2 hours of playtime, etc...).

 ### LDA Topic Modelling
 Run the check_ntopic_lda.py to evaluate the optimal number of topics through the number that would get the highest coherence score.
 Note this step is computational heavy, so it can takes a long time to complete, depending on the computational power of your computer.
 The optimal number of topic according to the used dataset, following Ockham's Law, should be of 14.